splunk/public-o11y-docs/gdi/get-data-in/rum/browser/set-up-javascript-source-mapping.rst

 .. meta::
-    :description: Your uploaded mapping file enables Splunk RUM to convert stack traces back into a human-readable form.
+    :description: Your uploaded source map enables Splunk RUM to convert stack traces back into a human-readable form.

 This page explains how to set up JavaScript source mapping, which allows Splunk RUM to convert stack frames from browser application errors back into a human-readable form so that you can see the exact line of source code related to an error.